WallStreetMojo

 Some of the advantages are as follows:

-• It helps in eliminating inefficient expenses while promoting more cooperation among the participating companies.
+• It helps eliminate inefficient expenses while promoting more cooperation among the participating companies.

-• It enables better utilization of resources that can result in an increase in profitability.
+• It enables better utilization of resources that can increase profitability.

-• It helps in penetrating newer markets, acquiring more customers, and product diversification.
+• It helps penetrate new markets, acquire more customers, and product diversification.

-• It offers benefits of synergy, which means that the collective output of the participating companies is more than what each individual company can produce.
+• It offers the benefits of synergy, which means that the collective output of the participating companies is more than what each company can produce

 • Increase in size results in economies of scale.